 The Google Voice app doesn’t support calling, so you’ll need a different app for that.
 On iPads and iPhones the Google Hangouts app supports making free phone calls, and has a setting to ring on incoming calls to your Google Voice number.
 Hangouts is my app of choice for free calling on my iPad Phone, even though it’s lacking some features: the caller ID only displays numbers and not names, you can’t set up favorites, recent calls disappear from the list quickly, and I occasionally miss calls when trying to answer.

 Hangouts doesn’t support free calling or Google Voice integration on Android.
 I recommend the Talkatone app instead.
 It is free with advertisements, and works well.
-They have a nice detailed setup guide that will walk you through getting it set up with Google Voice.
+You can port your number to Talkatone or get a new one from them.
 Note that by default Talkatone needs to be open in the background to receive incoming calls, and you may have to reopen it now and then if it’s idle for a while.
-It claims to support push notifications but never got it to work.
+It claims to support push notifications but I never got it to work on my iPad.